 While most people tend to think of cats as chill little predators, Marci likes to think of them as cute little stress buckets.
 A cat's stress bucket can only hold so much, and as cats get older, their stress bucket shrinks.

 Every day, there are plenty of opportunities for little things to fill that stress bucket.
 It can be as simple as, "That other cat gave me stink eye," — drop in the stress bucket.
 Or, "My person didn't clean out the litter box today," — drop in the stress bucket.
 Or, "Someone recorded over my favorite episode of 'My Cat from Hell'!" — drop drop drop into the stress bucket.

 At the point where that stress bucket overflows, that's when behavior issues start to take place.

-Or, you can relieve stress by providing your cat with play, and environmental enrichment.
-They won't address each individual stresser, but they will reduce overall stress level for your kitties.
+Or, you can relieve stress by providing your cat with play and environmental enrichment.
+They won't address each individual stressor, but they will reduce overall stress level for your kitties.

 Here are Marci's "Stress Bucket" infographics to explain this concept more easily:

 What's the Difference Between Cat Spraying and a Cat Peeing Outside the Litter Box?